martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 identity of the peer for one connection might differ from the peer on another connection.

-Information extracted from a TLS connection MUST NOT be used in a secondary protocol outside of that connection, which includes the signaling protocol.
+Information extracted from a TLS connection therefore MUST NOT be used in a secondary protocol outside of that connection if that protocol relies on the signaling protocol having the same peers.
 Similarly, data from one TLS connection MUST NOT be used in other TLS connections even if they are established as a result of the same signaling session.

 # Security Considerations